piyush0101/jenkins-view-builder/README.md

 Clone the `jenkins-view-builder` repository and install it in a virtualenv using the following steps

     git clone https://github.rackspace.com/O3Eng-infra/jenkins-view-builder
+    cd jenkins-view-builder
     virtualenv .venv
     source .venv/bin/activate
     python setup.py install

-This should setup the `jenkins-view-builder`.
+This should install the `jenkins-view-builder`.

 Usage
 ---